bigthyme/resume-me/README.md

 Resume.me
 =========

-Resume.me is a Meteor app that pulls your Linkedin API information and gives you an interface to edit the content and returns an HTML resume.
+Resume.me is a Meteor app that pulls your Linkedin information and gives you an interface to edit it with.
   - Currently deployed [here](http://res.meteor.com)
   - The next iteration will utilize a fully editable HTML interface that the user can iteract with.
-  - The Code is currently stable, but needs to be modularized.

 Current Version
 -